ucfnchb/CASA0014_Plant-Monitor_Stella/README.md

   private information

-Photosensitive_resistor:
-  The code executed on the Arduino Uno is referred to as the photosensitive resistor.
-The objective of this script is to receive sequential signals, detect the light intensity, and ring the buzzer.
-The condition distance was established as 100 cm, indicating that the buzzer will be activated to alert the intruder when the object comes within this range.

 3rd phase: Setup Raspberry Pi (Formerly known as Raspbian)

 1. Setting up a RPi as a gateway as a datastore